Distance Learning: Quality Education for All

 Distance Learning Technology

 There are 2 general types of online education technologies.
 Some allow students to work entirely on their own schedule.
-Lecture notes and other course materials can be made available on line, in written form or as streaming audio or video.
+Lecture notes and other course materials can be made available on line, in written form or as streaming audio.
 Communication between teacher and student, and between students, is done via presentation tools, e-mail, on line message boards, remote access software, or even voice conferencing.
 This is known as asynchronous communication.

 The technology needed to participate in distance learning is not expensive, making high-quality education more widely available than ever before.